Ludo Campbell-Reid: Career

+Early career

+Campbell-Reid's urban design career began working on Cape Town's bid to host the 2004 Olympic Games and South Africa's first ski resort before moving back to London in 1997, working briefly at Tibbalds Planning & Urban Design, Tower Hamlets Borough in east London, and designing yachts.

-Campbell-Reid moved to Auckland in 2005, and was appointed the City Council's first ever Design Champion in 2006, established following recommendations by a Mayoral Task Force on Urban Design.
-Following the 2010 Auckland Council amalgamation, he led the Environmental Strategy and Policy Department, before becoming General Manager (Design Champion) of the council's Auckland Design Office in 2014.
+Campbell-Reid moved to Auckland in 2005, and was appointed the City Council's first ever Design Champion in 2006.
+Cambell-Reid had several success over a decade while part of the Auckland Council.

+Notable Auckland projects

 In 2012, he and his team delivered the council's first City Centre Masterplan in 2012.
 In his role, Campbell-Reid says his focus was to put "people first" with the creation of shared spaces in the city, including the redevelopment of Wynyard and Britomart, the 2015 redevelopment of Fort Street, and the Lightpath – Te Ara I Whiti project.

 In 2018, he was the architect of Auckland Council's "Access for Everyone" plan, from which the council's planning committee unanimously supported a trial to pedestrianize parts of the central city.
 Some of his projects attracted controversy, including criticism from mayoral candidate John Tamihere in 2019.

+Post Auckland

 Ludo Campbell-Reid resigned from Auckland Council in October 2019, and went to the City of Wyndham in early 2020, where he was for two years.
 Afterwards, he was at the Suburban Rail Loop Authority for two years, before joining the executive leadership team at the City of Melbourne.